 CYD’s Tutoring supports our high academic expectations by requiring tutoring for students who do not maintain a “B” average in any subject.
 We also encourage and provide optional tutoring for all CYD students.
 Our tutoring program improves students’ academic skills and grades and exposes them to positive role models through our trained volunteer tutors.
 We also provide Homework Hall for all high school students after school, which is a safe and welcoming environment for students to get help on their homework in a supportive space.
 Click here to sign up to be a volunteer tutor.

-CYD’s Weekend Enrichment provides evening, weekend, and school break activities for students, including book club, Fun Friday, art club, fitness club, community service projects, and field trips.
-We believe it is vital for students to stay engaged and active when they are not in school, and CYD’s Weekend Enrichment fills that gap.
+CYD’s Extra Hours provides evening, weekend, and school break activities for students, including book club, Fun Friday, art club, fitness club, community service projects, and field trips.
+We believe it is vital for students to stay engaged and active when they are not in school, and CYD’s Extra Hours fills that gap.

 Beginning in 9th grade, students focus on college-readiness activities, such as essay writing, application preparation, standardized testing, and career development.
 CYD assists with all the college application costs, including application fees, SAT/ACT fees, and transcript fees.
 Most CYD students are the first in their families to attend college.
 Our students look towards us to lead the way as they apply to college and create career goals.
 We provide the necessary adult mentors and curriculum they need to succeed through this process.